tetrateio/training/modules/security/rbac/README.md

 ## Takeaway

-Once mTLS is enforced, we can use Istio create RBAC policies to tontrol the traffic in the mesh.
-While this is powerfull, it may also lead to unattended traffic break.
-Plane, review and tests your rules before applying them in production.
+Once mTLS is enforced, we can use Istio create Authorization Policies to control the traffic in the mesh.
+While this is powerful, it may also lead to unintended traffic breaks.
+Plan, review and tests your rules before applying them in production!

 ---
 This is the end of the Istio Workshop for now.